Renumics/spotlight/README.md

 **Usage Tracking**

-We have added an crash report and perfomance collection.
-It does not collect user data other than anonymized Machine Id obtained by [py-machineid](https://github.com/keygen-sh/py-machineid), and it only logs our own actions.
-We do NOT collect folder names, dataset names, or row data of any kind only aggregate performance statistics like total time of a table_load, crash data, etc. Collecting spotlight crashes will help us improve stability.
+We have added crash report and perfomance collection.</br >
+We do NOT collect user data other than an anonymized Machine Id obtained by [py-machineid](https://github.com/keygen-sh/py-machineid), and only log our own actions.</br >
+We do NOT collect folder names, dataset names, or row data of any kind only aggregate performance statistics like total time of a table_load, crash data, etc.</br >
+Collecting spotlight crashes will help us improve stability.

-It is always possible to opt out of the crash report collection via either of the following two options:

--   Define an environment variable called `SPOTLIGHT_OPT_OUT` and set it to true
+Too opt out of the crash report collection define an environment variable called `SPOTLIGHT_OPT_OUT` and set it to true.

+e.G.
+`export SPOTLIGHT_OPT_OUT=true`